jeffslofish/ics2csv-report/README.md

-# calendar-event-duration-accumulator
+# ics2csv_report
-Parses iCal calendar and generates a CSV file with the total durations from all events with identical names (uses the iCal "summary" field).
+Parses ICS calendar file and generates a CSV summary file with the total durations from all events with identical names for the Summary field.

 Handles single and recurring events.